GISCreations/GISCreations/README.md

 ## Introduction

 Hello!
 My name is Owen Bales.
 I am a Junior at University of Tennessee majoring in Geographic Information Sciences and Technology.
+I focus on remote sensing to measure vegetation and terrain changes.

 ## Interests and Hobbies